 Submit a discontinued fee request if you fitted appliances but are unable to complete the treatment.
 Then submit a Final Payment for all completed items, along with the codes and fees we supplied for any discontinued appliances, which replace the original codes and fees for the discontinued appliances.
 If all the items of treatment you started have been completed and there are no appliances in situ, do not submit a discontinued fee request.
 Submit a Final Payment for those completed treatments.
 If you have only carried out the examination and any diagnostic codes (for example, models, radiographs, and photographs) and will not be starting the active treatment, do not submit a discontinued fee request.
 You should only submit an examination claim.

 Dentist 2 (Practice B – different practice location):

-You must submit a prior approval claim adding code 3861 which is a zero-value discretionary code to request a balance of fees for any appliances that are in situ when you take over treatment.
+You must submit a prior approval claim adding code 3861 which is a zero-value discretionary code to request a balance of fees for any appliances that are in situ when you take over treatment for claims with an acceptance date before 01 November 2023.
+For claims with an acceptance date on or after 01 November 2023, use code 3291 85.
 Add observations detailing the treatment still to be completed and include any new items of treatment.
 We will return the submitted prior approval claim as an information request so you can upload relevant evidence for the case, including records and the original OPT if supplied by the original practitioner.
 If approved, you will receive the 30-digit approval reference and balance fees for the completion of treatment and any new items of treatment.
-When you have completed all treatment, submit a final payment for any treatment you started and finished, along with code 3861 01 and the balance of fees we returned.
+When you have completed all treatment, submit a final payment for any treatment you started and finished, along with code 3861 01 for claims with an acceptance date before 01 November 2023 and 3291 85 for claims with an acceptance date on or after 01 November 2023 and the balance of fees we returned.